Inkayacu

 Inkayacu is a genus of extinct penguins.
 It lived in what is now Peru during the Late Eocene, around 36 million years ago.
 The only species, I. paracasensis, was named from a single nearly complete skeleton discovered in 2008.
 It includes fossilized feathers, the first known in penguins.
 A study of the melanosomes, pigment-containing organelles within the feathers, indicated that they were gray or reddish brown.
 This differs from modern penguins, which get their dark black-brown feathers from unique melanosomes that are large and ellipsoidal.

 Etymology

 The genus name derives from the Quechua words Inka for emperor or king and yacu for water, thus the name translates to "Water Emperor" or, more idiomatic, "king of the water".
-The specific epithet, paraparacasensis, refers to Paracas, where the fossils were found.
+The specific epithet, paracasensis, refers to Paracas, where the fossils were found.

 Description

 Although it was an early penguin, Inkayacu closely resembled its modern relatives.
 It had paddle-like wings with short feathers, and a very long bill.
 Inkayacu, along with other extinct penguins from Peru, are often referred to as giant penguins because of their large size.
 Inkayacu was among the largest described fossil penguins, measuring 1.5 m long and weighing about 54.6–59.4 kg, twice as heavy as the average emperor penguin, the largest extant penguin.

 The melanosomes within the feathers of Inkayacu are long and narrow, similar to most other birds.
 Their shape suggests that Inkayacu had grey and reddish-brown feathering across its body.
 Most modern penguins have melanosomes that are about the same length as those of Inkayacu, but are much wider.
 There is also a greater number of them within living penguins' cells.
 The shape of these melanosomes gives them a dark brown or black color, and is the reason why modern penguins are mostly black and white.
 Despite not having the distinctive melanosomes of modern penguins, the feathers of Inkayacu were similar in many other ways.
 The melanosomes within the feathers provides both color and wear resistance.
 The feathers that made up the body contour of the bird have large shafts, and the primaries along the edge of the wings are short and undifferentiated.
 The nanostructure of penguin feathers was modified after earlier macrostructural modifications of the feather shape that has been linked to aquatic flight.